Rick Stream

-Rick Stream (born February 23, 1949) is an American, a Christian; follower of Jesus Christ, a former U.S. Naval Officer, a former budget/project manager for the United States Department of Defense and a former Republican member of the Missouri House of Representatives.
+Rick Stream (born February 23, 1949) is an American Christian, a former U.S. Naval Officer, a former budget/project manager for the United States Department of Defense and a former Republican member of the Missouri House of Representatives.
 He served in the Missouri House from 2007 to 2014 representing Kirkwood and surrounding communities in the 94th and 90th districts.
 He was chairman and vice-chairman of the House Budget Committee for the last six years.
 Currently, he is the Republican Director of Elections in St. Louis County.

 Early life and career

 Rick Stream is a native of Kirkwood, MO.
 He is the second oldest of 8 children and began working outside the home at age 10; cutting grass, shoveling snow and babysitting.
 In 1963, Rick's father died at the age of 42.
-Rick was 14 and his youngest sibling, his sister was just 9 months old.
+Rick was 14 and his youngest sibling, his sister, was just 9 months old.
 Rick's family had no insurance or income so Rick painted 4 houses when he was 15, and then went to work in the laboratory at St. Joseph Hospital in Kirkwood (where Aberdeen Heights is now).
 He worked there 7 years, through high school and college.
 He graduated from Kirkwood High School in 1967.
 He then went to St. Louis Community College–Meramec where he obtained an Associate degree in business.
 He also received a Bachelor of Science in Business Administration from University of Missouri–St. Louis in 1971.
 He then served as an officer in the United States Navy from 1971 to 1975, serving on the USS Fort Snelling (LSD-30) as the Navigator, Admin and Personnel Officer and Legal Officer.
 He received his Honorable Discharge in Dec.
 1975 and 3 months later was married to Ellen Taylor, who he met through a mutual friend while in the Navy.
 Rick worked for one year at Absorbent Cotton Company in Valley Park as the midnight supervisor.
 In 1977, he started his career at the United States Department of Defense in St. Louis where he was a budget and project manager with the Army Aviation and Logistics Commands.
 During that time he was elected 4 times to the Kirkwood School Board.
 In 2006, he retired early to run for MO State Representative, serving four terms.
 In 2014, Stream ran for St. Louis County Executive, losing to Steve Stenger by 6/10% (1800 votes).
 He worked two years as the executive director of Hope Unlimited, a Christian ministry which works with children in Meacham Park.
 He began his current job at the Election Board in January 2017.
 In 2018, Stream received the Lifetime Achievement Award from the Kirkwood/Des Peres Chamber of Commerce.
 In 2019, he was inducted into the Kirkwood High School Alumni Hall of Fame for his 50+ years of volunteer service to the school district and the community.
 Stream has been married since 1976, has four children and four grandchildren, and attends Greentree Community Church in Kirkwood.